kakkoyun/me/content/about.md

 ---
 Reasoned Cloud-Native Infrastructure Engineer.
 Site Reliability Engineer.
 (SWE/SRE).
 Mentor.
 Speaker.
 Blogger "wannabe".
 Introverted Human (not Cylon, but who actually knows?).
 Open Source Software Developer.
 Thanos Maintainer.
 CNCF and Prometheus Ecosystem Contributor.
 Gopher.

 Learning (by building) about Distributed Systems and Databases.
 Focusing on Observability, Reliability, Instrumentation and Performance.

 In my previous lives, I was born in Planet of Lisp (Racket/Scheme) and I had been a rebel Pythonista, a Java brewer, a paranoid Android, C# reshaper, an iOS NSHipster, a well-grounded Rubyist, an Elixir alchemist but I always lived in the Cloud.

-You may find me in other mediums under the handle `kakkoyun` (except Twitter, someone has squatted my nickname 🤬).
+You may find me in other mediums under the handle `kakkoyun` (except Twitter).

 ### Besides work...